jennirinker/public/compiling-turbsim-v2.0/README.md

 Portal:
  - [TurbSim v2.0](https://nwtc.nrel.gov/Alphas)

-Put the TurbSim executable in a folder called src/ and place the Makefile in the top directory with the two bash scripts.
+Once this repository is cloned, put the TurbSim executable in src/.

 Usage
 -----